Creating Custom Roles in Guru

 What happened to Author and Expert roles?

-- Teams that were created before the Custom Roles feature was rolled out had access to Author and Expert roles.
+Teams that were created before the Custom Roles feature was rolled out had access to Author and Expert roles.
 Those roles still exist, though they have been transitioned to Custom Roles and can be managed and customized to your needs under manage > Custom Roles.
+See also: Understanding the new updates to Roles and Permissions

 What is the best way to scope out a new role?